 Application to restrain advertisement of winding up petition.
 Establishes that a creditor cannot use the unregistered company winding up procedures (under Part V of the Insolvency Act 1986) to wind up a trust.

-Wynnstay v R&R Pigs and others
+Wynnstay v R and R Pigs and others

 A four day trial in the Chancery Division at the Birmingham District Registry before HHJ Simon Brown QC defending a s.423 IA 1986 application made by a creditor against the debtor company and the debtor company’s directors.